Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: DFT plus DMFT

 Bi$_2$Se$_3$ has a rhombohedral structure (space group: R3m).
-The crystal structure consists of quintuple layered blocks separated by the van der Waals gap, and in each layer the hexagonal atomic planes are arranged following the sequence of Se1-Bi-Se2-Bi-Se1 arranged along z-direction with covalent bonding between the atoms.
+The crystal structure consists of quintuple layered blocks separated by a van der Waals gap, and in each layer, the hexagonal atomic planes are arranged following the sequence of Se1-Bi-Se2-Bi-Se1 along the $z$-direction with covalent bonding between the atoms.
 Se1 and Se2 are two inequivalent Selenium atoms.
-Thus any quintuple layer ends or starts with a Se1 atom and any foreign atom placed in the van der Waals gap will be closer to the Selenium atom.
+Thus any of the quintuple layers ends or starts with a Se1 atom and any foreign atom placed in the van der Waals gap will be closer to the Selenium atom.
+We add further comments on the structure and its stability in the supplementary information.